TysonBrandon-FS/1.8---Assignment---Productivity-App/README.md

 ## Summary

 This project is a simple but functional task manager app built with Expo and TypeScript.
 It supports task creation, completion tracking, filtering, searching, theme switching, and cross-platform storage support for both mobile and web.

+## Reflection

+### What was most challenging about cross-platform development?

+One of the most challenging parts of cross-platform development for me was working with TypeScript.
+I know it is majorly preferred over JavaScript, but I am much more comfortable using JavaScript and React.
+Adjusting to the syntax and structure of TypeScript slowed me down at first because I had to think more about types and how everything was defined.
+It took extra time to fix errors.
+Over time, I got more comfortable with it and started to see how it can help prevent mistakes and keep code organized.
+Even though it was challenging, it was still helpful getting to use typescript more during this project.

+### How did you handle the time constraint?

+The time constraint was difficult because my day job is very demanding, which made it harder to dedicate consistent time to the project.
+To manage that, I focused on being efficient with the time I did have, even thought today is Thursday.
+I work throughout the night to complete this, and well into the morning.
+I had ashort work day so lucky I was able to finsih this up right now.
+I also used the base example, from the 1.5 assignment setup to speed up development, which helped me avoid building everything from scratch.
+That decision made me have a few extra files, but it allowed me to stay on track and complete this as quickly as I could.

+### What would you improve with more time?

+With more time, I would improve the file structure and organization of the project.
+I know there are some extra files included, but when I tried removing them, certain parts of the app would break.
+Because of the time limit, I decided to leave everything as is.
+If I had more time, I would clean up unused files and organize everything in a more clear and maintainable way.
+Overall clean file structure is very important.

+### What surprised you about the development process?

+I was surprised by how much I remembered about setting up local storage.
+Backend related work is not my favorite and not something I practice often, but I still remembered a lot from past experience.
+It came back more naturally than I expected, which made that part of the project easier.
+That was a good reminder that even skills I do not use often are still in my head and with some review I can still use them when needed.